mfeltscher/supernova-sdk-typescript/docs/README.md

 const versions = await designSystem.versions()
 ```

-Versions finally allow you to get to the data like `Tokens`, `Assets` or `Components`.
+Versions finally allow you to get to the data like `Tokens`, `Assets` or `DesignComponents`.
 You can also use `Version` to access the `Documentation` tree, containing all pages, groups, configuration and every piece of text you made.
 Finally, versions contain `Brands`.

 If you need the latest version everyone is building, instead of downloading all of them and checking `isActive` attribute, use convenience method of `DesignSystem` to fetch correct one for you: